kywoj/kywoj.github.io/_pages/cv.md

 The Diane Boehm Writing Center: University Center, MI <br/>
 Jan.
 2013 – Apr.
 2017<br/>
   * Assisted more than 1,000 undergraduate, graduate, and English as a Second Language (ESL) students with college writing assignments in face-to-face and online tutorial sessions, with 98% of students rating my abilities as “excellent” or “good”.
-  * Developed an [interactive web-based document](http://www.kywoj.github.io/mla8/index.html) to explain changes made to formatting and citation styles in the 8th edition of MLA, which has since been used by students, faculty, and other writing centers across the country.
+  * Developed a <a href="http://www.kywoj.github.io/mla8/index.html">resource</a> to explain changes made to formatting and citation styles in the 8th edition of MLA, which has since been used by students, faculty, and other writing centers across the country.
   * Awarded the Mayme Hamilton Award for Excellence in Tutoring (April 2017).
   * Strategically managed the Center’s social media presence across Facebook and Twitter via Hootsuite.
   * Led more than forty 45-minute Writing Center orientation sessions for nearly 600 composition students.